Tahrir al-Wasilah: Controversies

 Listening to the radio or watching television is frequently forbidden or only allowed provided it does not contradict the shari’a.
 The use of exchange bureaux or banks is only permitted if interest is renounced.
 Lotteries are forbidden, artificial insemination is only allowed if the sperm donor is the husband of the female recipient.
 It is forbidden to carry out an autopsy on the corpse of a Muslim, and so on.
 Interestingly, many of these reservations and prohibitions have been dropped in the Islamic Republic."

 The fatawa on modern activities like banking and insurance policies have nothing to say about their proper functioning.
 They only deal with whether or when the activities violate Islam law; nothing on issues such as the minimum reserve requirements to make sure withdrawals can be paid if there is a run on a bank, or regulations to guarantee the solvency of an insurer.

+Another point of controversy was Khomeini's suggestions to his followers in Part 3, Problem 12, where he mentions that men can marry and have sexual pleasure with females under the age of nine (including infants) as long as there is no vaginal penetration:

+Intercourse with a woman is not allowed unless she attains the age of nine years regardless whether the marriage is permanent or temporary.
+There is, however, no objection in other enjoyments like touching lasciviously, hugging and rubbing the thighs, even with a suckling infant.